ned14/outcome/doc/src/content/requirements/_index.md

 - clang 4.0.1 (LLVM) [FreeBSD, Linux, OS X, Windows]
 - GCC 6.3 [Linux]

+If your compiler implements the Concepts TS, it is worth turning support on.
+Support is automatically detected and used.

 Partially working compilers:

 - GCC 5.4.1 is highly usable so long as you don't use Outcome in a `constexpr` evaluation context.